vrchatapi/vrchatapi-java/docs/GroupsApi.md

 <a name="kickGroupMember"></a>
 # **kickGroupMember**
-> kickGroupMember(groupId, userId)
+> Success kickGroupMember(groupId, userId)

 Kick Group Member

 Kicks a Group Member from the Group.
 The current user must have the \&quot;Remove Group Members\&quot; permission.
+Also used for unblocking groups.

 ### Example
 ```java